tylermachen/scraping-the-students-page-web-0715-public/README.md

 Now, that you've read the guide lines feel free to disregard any or all of them as you see fit.  ___Make it work, make it right, make it fast.___

+####What you and your group must do.
+One person should fork and clone this repo, creating a team repo and then everyone else clone that fork.
+When your team is done (done is what you decide it is) submit a pull request from the fork back to master.

 ###Nokogiri
 Nokogiri is a ruby gem that is designed specifically for scraping websites.
 Nokogiri will parse the infromation into XML nodes, which will allow you to move through the document by selecting nodes based on CSS selectors methods.